 What are you shopping for?
 Do you want to eat at the mall?
 Catch an afternoon showing of a new release?
 Through the Facebook Messenger app, the mall’s website, and kiosks at the Mall of America, ELF will figure out a way to get you to all three.

-More will optimize the post-click experience
+More will optimize the post-click landing page

 A major issue facing retail marketers (and all marketers, in general) is the personalization imbalance of most campaigns, in which the pre-click stage out-personalizes the post-click stage.